uzujs/uzu/README.md

 # :cyclone: uzu :cyclone:

+> **PLEASE NOTE** This project is very much still in progress and experimental, and is not ready for widespread use

 Uzu is a library for creating UI components on the web using virtual DOM (powered by [Snabbdom](https://github.com/snabbdom/snabbdom)) combined with functional reactive programming.

 _Benefits_